chiefnoah/gerbil-cbor/doc/encoder.md

 # CBOR Encoder

-The `encoder` for CBOR handle simple Scheme objects such as vectors, lists, numeric types, booleans, strings, and bytes as you would expect.
+The `encoder` for CBOR handles simple Scheme objects such as vectors, lists, numeric types, booleans, strings, and bytes as you would expect.
 Custom types such as structs, records, and objects must make use of the `current-hook` parameter to override the default behavior, otherwise an error will be raised.

 ## `encoder`